-Then the compiler turns the C files into MIPS32 assembly language files, machine commands that are directly understood by the PIC32's CPU.
-So while some of your C code may be easily portable to other microprocessors, your assembly code will not be.
+Then the compiler turns the C files into MIPS32 assembly language files, machine commands that are directly understood by the PIC32's MIPS32 CPU.
+So while some of your C code may be easily portable to non-MIPS32 microprocessors, your assembly code generally will not be.
 These assembly files are readable by a text editor, and it is possible to program the PIC32 directly in assembly language.